Psoriasis in the ear - featured image

 Did you hear?
 Psoriasis affects more than just your skin.
 It can also affect your ears!

 Psoriasis is a skin disease characterized by scaly patches, inflammation, itchiness, and other symptoms of the skin.
-With psoriasis of the ear, not only can you experience these symptoms on the skin of the outer ear, causing itching, pain, and redness, but psoriasis can also affect part of the inner ear inside the ear canal, and lead to temporary hearing loss!
+Psoriasis can cause symptoms on the outer ear's skin.
+These include itching, pain, and redness.
+It can also affect the inner ear, inside the ear canal.
+This may lead to temporary hearing loss.

 In this article, we'll do just that.
 So lend me your ears, and let's get started!